2014 Hong Kong protests: Occupy Central

 The heavy-handed policing, including the use of tear gas on peaceful protesters, inspired tens of thousands of citizens to join the protests in Admiralty that night.
 Containment errors by the police – the closure of Tamar Park and Admiralty station – caused a spill-over to other parts of the city, including Wan Chai, Causeway Bay and Mong Kok.
 3,000 protesters occupied a road in Mong Kok and 1,000 went to Causeway Bay.
 The total number of protesters on the streets swelled to 80,000, at times considerably exceeding 100,000.

 The police confirmed that they fired tear gas 87 times.
 At least 34 people were injured in that day's protests.
 According to police spokesmen, officers exercised "maximum tolerance", and tear gas was used only after protesters refused to disperse and "violently charged".
 The South China Morning Post (SCMP) reported, however, that police officers were seen charging the suffragists.
 The media recalled that last time Hong Kong police used tear gas had been on Korean protesters during the 2005 World Trade Organization conference.

 On 29 September, the police adopted a less aggressive approach, sometimes employing negotiators to urge protesters to leave.
 89 protesters were arrested; there were 41 casualties, including 12 police officers.
 Chief Secretary for Administration, Carrie Lam announced that the second round of public consultations on political reform, originally planned to be completed by the end of the year, would be postponed.

 October 2014

 Joshua Wong and several Scholarism members attended the New Year flag raising ceremony on 1 October at the Golden Bauhinia Square, having undertaken not to shout slogans or make any gestures during the flag raising.
 Instead, the students faced away from the flag to show their discontent.
-Then District Councillor Paul Zimmerman opened a yellow umbrella in protest inside the reception after the ceremony.
+District Councillor Paul Zimmerman opened a yellow umbrella in protest inside the reception after the ceremony.
 Protesters set up a short-lived fourth occupation site at a section of Canton Road in Tsim Sha Tsui.